michaelmusty/.dotfiles/README.markdown

 ```bash
 $ git others >>.git/info/exclude
 ```

+My interactive and scripting shell of choice is Bash; as a GNU/Linux admin who ends up installing Bash on BSD machines anyway, I very rarely have to write Bourne-compatible scripts, so all of these files are replete with Bashisms.

 As I occasionally have work on very old internal systems, my Bash is written to work with [any version 2.05a or